Designed by doctors, shaped by you

 Published 01/30/2025

-Hers and Mochi Health are two telehealth companies that offer weight loss medication and additional support to help you hit your health and weight goals.
+Hers and Mochi Health are two telehealth companies that offer access to weight loss medication and additional support to help you achieve your health and weight goals.

 Below, we’ll dive into everything you need to know about the two companies to help you decide which one is best for you.